maiktreya/maiktreya.github.io/contents/home.md

 analysis, Miguel has showcased his expertise in econometric modelling and data analysis throughout his five-year tenure at Real Energy Systems and in his current role as a freelance data scientist working on full stack consultancy on data-oriented software development.
-He has also been a visiting researcher at Kingston University (London), and has held eaching positions at both Universidad Complutense de Madrid and the University of Valladolid.
+He has also been a visiting researcher at Kingston University (London), and has held teaching positions at both Universidad Complutense de Madrid and the University of Valladolid.
 </blockquote>